Ismailtlem/coding-challenges/README.md

 ## About

-This repository contains some solutions to t
+This repository contains some solutions to some of the coding challenges listed here https://codingchallenges.fyi/challenges/intro

 Language used - Python